Why Now

 A Legacy Worth Capturing

-Since 1982, the movement Nancy G. Brinker ignited has helped drive down breast cancer mortality by over 44%—through more than $3.6 billion invested in research, advocacy, and patient care, and the creation of one of the most recognized symbols of health in the world: the pink ribbon.
+Since 1982, the promise Nancy G. Brinker made to her sister has grown into a worldwide movement — helping drive down breast cancer mortality by 44% through more than $3.6 billion invested in research, advocacy, and patient care, and through the creation of one of the most recognized symbols in global health: the pink ribbon.

-Yet the full story behind that movement—the promise that started it all—has never been told on film.
+Yet the full story behind that promise — and the millions who helped build and sustain it — has never been told on film.

-In a time when young people are questioning whether their voice can make a difference, this film offers a powerful reminder: it can.
+At a time when many young people question whether their voice can matter, this story offers a clear answer: it does.

-We need stories like this now more than ever—to preserve an essential piece of history, to inspire the next generation of changemakers, and to show that movements still begin with ordinary people who care enough to act.
+We need stories like this now more than ever — to preserve an essential chapter of history, to inspire the next generation of changemakers, and to remind us that movements begin with individuals who care — and endure because others choose to join them.